linrongbin16/fzfx.nvim/docs/GenericSchema.md

 We have below types of providers:

-- Plain provider: a simple shell command (a string or a strings list), that executes and generates the lines for fzf.
+- Plain provider: A simple shell command (a string or a strings list), that executes and generates the lines for fzf.
 For example `fd`/`find` or `fd . -cnever -tf -tl -L -i`.
-- Command provider: a lua function that runs and returns a shell command, then executes and generates the lines for fzf.
+- Command provider: A lua function that runs and returns a shell command, then executes and generates the lines for fzf.
 Thus enables the dynamical ability on each query, and generates different querying results.
 When working with fzf's [`change` event](https://man.archlinux.org/man/fzf.1.en#AVAILABLE_EVENTS:) and [`reload` action](https://man.archlinux.org/man/fzf.1.en#RELOAD_INPUT), it achieves the **_live reloading_** while user entering the query content.
-- List provider: a lua function that runs and directly returns the lines for fzf.
+- List provider: A lua function that runs and directly returns the lines for fzf.

 ```lua
 --- @alias fzfx.PlainProvider string|string[]